paulmillar/ror-utils/map-to-rdf/README.md

 ## Information organisation

-The information is expressed using the [GRID ontology](http://owlgred.lumii.lv/online_visualization/6thw).
+The information is expressed using a modified version of the [GRID ontology](http://owlgred.lumii.lv/online_visualization/6thw).
 This is because, to a large extent, ROR inherited its database from GRID (not too much has changed) and there may be existing users for whom this